dakula009/China_CoronaVirus_Data_Miner/README.md

 The data collected contain information at both province and prefecture levels.

-Fields of the prefecture level output are as follows:
+Fields of the province level output are as follows:
   1. Province (省)
   2. Confirmed (确认)
   3. Dead (死亡)